dxc-technology/online-devops-dojo/CONTRIBUTING.md

 We now need to configure GitHub repository hook so that Katacoda is notified each time you push updates to your repository.

-1. Open new browser window and go to your fork's URL (e.g. https://github.com/jdoe1000/yellow-belt-devops-dojo)
+1. Open new browser window and go to your fork's URL (e.g. https://github.com/jdoe1000/online-devops-dojo)
 2. Open the repository _Settings_ page tab and then _Deploy keys_ (left navigation)
 3. Click on _Add deploy key_ button and use the following information to set it up:
    * _Title_: `katacoda.com`
    * _Key_: paste the _Git Deploy Key_ value from your Katacoda settings page
    * _Allow write access_: leave unchecked
 4. Click on _Add deploy key_ button
-5. Click on _Hooks_ (left navigation)
+5. Click on _Webhooks_ (left navigation)
 6. Click on _Add webhook_ button and use the following information to set it up:
    * _Payload URL_: https://editor.katacoda.com/scenarios/updated
    * _Content type_: `application/json`